nzilberstein/Repulsive-score-distillation-RSD-/README.md

 #### Datasets.
 We ran experiments using FFHQ.

-For simplicity, you can download the .zip file in this link.
+For simplicity, you can download the .zip file in this link https://drive.google.com/drive/u/1/folders/1fnjqWu8gaPZfS0niVmtBoNuncM_O302-.

 #### Checkpoints.